 These layers are then cut into different sizes and shapes then stuck together through sealing by applying heat.
 A large conversion machine receives the finished film roll.
-The film is cut into various parts as it goes through the system, forming the top part, rear, and underside of the stand-up pouches.
+The film is cut into various parts as it goes through the system, forming the top part, rear, and underside of the stand up pouch.

-Gussets are the bottom part and the reason stand-up pouches can stand.
+Gussets are the bottom part and the reason a stand up pouch can stand.
 Part of the material used to make the rest of the bag goes through a machine that folds a perfect W-shaped gusset.

 Functionality features are added separately depending on the pack.
 For example, spaces for handles are created through cutting with stamps.
 Zip locks are bound to the pack through heat.
 Perforations indicating where to cut are also added at the last bit in the process.

 The layers must be cured in a special high-temperature drying chamber after the lamination process.
 If laminated films are not properly cured, they can peel apart days or weeks after the bags are completed.
 Drying takes 2–4 days, and regardless of the deadline, this part cannot be rushed.